Royal Icing Watermelons & Templates

-About a year ago, I made some Royal Icing Watermelons to use as cupcake toppers.
+About a year ago I made some royal icing watermelons to use as cupcake toppers.
 They turned out really cute and I couldn’t wait to make the templates to share with you.
-I don’t have pictures of my old cupcakes to share with you but, I do have watermelon templates to share with you.
+I don’t have pictures of my old cupcakes, but I do have several watermelon templates to share with you.

 Is there anything more perfect than a nice cold watermelon on a hot summer day?
 It is my favorite summer snack so it made perfect sense to make watermelon royal icing transfers.
 If I decided to throw a watermelon party, I will take lots of pictures to share with you.
-It will be fun and we can pretend you are here with me.
+It will be fun and we can pretend you are here with us.

 Supplies for Royal Icing Watermelons & Templates: